 State changed to: In progress

-Therefore on this occasion the Borough will not be able to undertake the works that you request of us.
+Once again we are sorry that we are not in a position to undertake the works that you request of us.

 State changed to: No further action